syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 * Define an API, including versioning and validation
 * Execute imperative commands per user request
 * Use GitOps to continuously reconcile delivered services
-* Install and configure (or verify) dependencies for delivering a service
+* Install and configure (or verify) Dependencies for delivering a service
 * Manage where services are deployed across the infrastructure (on and off-Kubernetes, on Cloud providers, etc)